hemshankar/Game_KeepRunning/futurewars/README.md

 53. Destroy/Remove all the objects which are not required (as the player moves on) :  ================Done
 54. Increase the Screen width when speed increases: ================Done
 55. Animation/Art work
-56. Rocket
+56. Rocket -- TBD
-60. Gift Pack
+60. Gift Pack -- TBD
-61. One girl character
+61. One girl character -- Later may be
-62. Horse Ride
+62. Horse Ride -- Done
-63. When the birds/pushers fly fast they should flap fast
+63. When the birds/pushers fly fast they should flap fast -- TBD
 64. Make a generic method for fly.
 Since most of the game objects will be flying, they can use this -- Done
 65. Change the all the game objects to dynamic bodies as they need to move.
 Brick may be static -- Done
 66. Space can be simulated, if an up force of the mass of the body is applied to the body, can contribute to a new stage